-This course presents an overview of normal nutritional requirements, physiological functions and food sources.
-It examines the importance of nutritional adequacy in optimal health and disease prevention.
-Students will learn to evaluate nutritional issues and nutritional status.
+Overview of normal nutritional requirements, physiological functions and food sources.
+Examination of the importance of nutritional adwquacy for optimal health and in disease prevention including evaluation of nutritional issues and nutritional status.

 Note: Not to be taken by students with credit in KNSS 224.